oeg-upm/soca/README.md

 ### Styling the portal

 In case you want to change the default style of the portal, SCC decouples the .css files from the code-base.
-So in the resulting portal directory there are two .css files are available for further tinkering and styling to everyone needs.
+So in the resulting portal directory there will be two .css files are available for further tinkering and styling to everyone needs.